Sarosij Bose

 emailojnsmemsearb.sosoce@ii.sunscramble

-I am fortunate to be advised by outstanding researchers over the years.
+I received my Bachelor in Technology (BTech.) degree in Computer Science and Engineering from University of Calcutta, India.
+I am fortunate to be advised by some amazing researchers over the years.
 I interned at Siemens with the Future of Automation (FoA) division on designing sensor realistic LiDAR simulation systems.
 I am a recipient of the MITACS Globalink Fellowship and worked with Prof. Jiju Poovvancheri at GSC Lab, Saint Mary's University on skeleton extraction for motion capture.
 Earlier, I spent consecutive semester breaks at Indian Institute of Science working with Prof. Anirban Chakraborty at VCL Lab and Prof. Kunal Narayan Chaudhury at LISA Lab on person-reidentification and lipschitz regularization respectively.
 I have also worked extensively with Prof. Amlan Chakrabarti on action recognition from videos.

 Email / Scholar / Twitter / Github / LinkedIn